 He retired from the bench in 1961 and returned to private practice until he passed in 1989.

 As a side note, at the time I created this pastel painting of Judge Thomas my last name was Charnack and since my marriage in 2007 I sign all my works L.A.
 Cline, my older works go by L.A.
 Charnack/Cline.

-A Digital Fine Art Image of the original Pastel Painting of Judge Lawson E. Thomas is now in the Smithsonian Institute in Washington DC, at their American Art and Portrait Gallery Library, in the “Living Artists File” as a referral for new commissions.
+I submitted a portfolio with a digital image of my original Pastel Painting of Judge Lawson E. Thomas that now in the Smithsonian Institute in Washington DC, at their American Art and Portrait Gallery Library, in the “Living Artists File” as a referral for new commissions.
 This file can be viewed by the public to learn about our American Heroes and the Artists that created their images.
 This file also allows visitors to see the Artist works as a recommendation for future commissions.

 L.A.
 CLINE, Master Pastel Artist